Top Tips for Travelling with Your Dog

-Road tripping is always an exciting time, especially if you've got your furbaby along for the ride!
-While it may be tempting to just jump in the car and get going, there are a few important things to remember to keep them safe and happy along the way.
+Road tripping is always an exciting time, especially if you've got your furry best friend along for the ride!
+While it may be tempting to just jump in the car and get going, there are a few important things to remember to keep your dog safe and happy along the way.

 1. Do a Trial Run

-If you've never travelled with your best friend before, it's a good idea to do a couple of short car trips with them first.
-Some pets love the car and will settle in quickly, while others may be anxious, unsettled, or even experience motion sickness.
-Whether your pet is a seasoned traveller or not, see our top tips below on how to prepare them for the trip ahead.
+If you have never travelled with your dog before, it's a good idea to do a couple of short car trips with them first.
+Some dogs love the car and will settle in quickly, while others may be anxious, unsettled, or even experience motion sickness.
+It is helpful, for you and your dog, to know what to expect before you leave, so you can prepare for a comfortable and stress-free trip.

 Microchipping can save a lot of worry if you become separated from your pet during your travels, so ensure that all your details are up to date prior to leaving.
-Identification tags are also a good idea to have attached to your pet's collar.
+An Identification tag or GPS Tracker is good idea to have attached to your dog's collar for extra security

 4. Safety First

-To keep your pet safe while you travel, it's important that they are restrained appropriately.
-This prevents injury if you brake suddenly and it also prevents them from jumping out if the windows are open.
-And while it's easy to watch all the funny and interesting things our pets do, distraction by an unrestrained pet can easily become dangerous.
-Plan ahead and research the road rules relevant to your state before you travel.
+To keep your dog safe while travelling, it's important that they are restrained appropriately.
+This prevents injury if you brake suddenly or are involved in car accident.
+It also prevents them from jumping out if the car windows when open.
+While it may be easy to watch all the funny and interesting things our dogs do, distraction by an unrestrained pet can easily become dangerous.

-If you're travelling with your dog, we've got a range of car products to keep both your pet and your seats protected.
+There are a wide range of different restraint devices and car accessories available to keep both your dog and your car seats protected.
 A travel crate can help keep your dog contained and feeling safe in their own little den.
-There's also a range of dog harnesses and other car restraints.
-If you've got a large dog or an older friend who has difficulty getting into the car, try a dog ramp to make it easy for both of you.
+There is also a range of dog harnesses, booster seats and other car restraints, suitable for all sized dogs.
+For a large dog or an older friend who has difficulty getting into the car, try a dog ramp to make it easy for both of you.

 5. Calming Aids and Nausea Remedies